stonepros/stone/doc/man/8/radosgw.rst

 ===========

-:program:`radosgw` is an HTTP REST gateway for the RADOS object store, a part of the Ceph distributed storage system.
+:program:`radosgw` is an HTTP REST gateway for the RADOS object store, a part of the Stone distributed storage system.
 It is implemented as a FastCGI module using libfcgi, and can be used in conjunction with any FastCGI capable web server.